ProgerXP/Notepad2e/Readme.txt

   Rename To (Alt+F6) - acts as Save As but deletes original file on success.

+  Better Save To Dialog - new file extension is determined first by DefaultExtension INI setting (as before) but then if current file was previously opened from or saved to disk its old extension is used as default (even if it's empty).
+If new file name ends on period file is saved without extension.

   Ctrl+Wheel Scroll - very handy to navigate long scripts.
 Roll the wheel while holding Ctrl down to scroll through entire pages (similar